Alphaalimamy/Modern-ConvNets/models/02-vgg.md

 # Instantiate the model
 vgg_16 = VGG16(num_classes=1000)
 ```
-The VGG-16 network trained on Imagenet dataset has over 138 millions parameters.
-That's a pretty big network.
+The VGG-16 network, trained on the ImageNet dataset, contains about 138 million parameters.
+The network is quite extensive.
-<a name='4'></a>
+<a name="4"></a>

-## 4. Final Notes
+## 4. Concluding Remarks
-VGG network is one of the first ConvNets architectures that introduced some design principles in designing visual recognition architectures
-but it has lots of parameters which is not a computational efficient.
-The next architectures that we will cover such as GoogLeNet addressed the
-challenge of designing efficient architectures that can also run in mobile devices.
+The VGG network is among the pioneering architectures of ConvNets that established architectural principles for visual recognition systems; yet, it possesses a substantial number of parameters, rendering it computationally inefficient.
+The subsequent architectures we shall examine, including GoogLeNet, tackled the difficulty of creating efficient designs suitable for mobile devices.